As the head of Human Resources for our company, I have a vision for our employees. It comes down to five words. We want to be:

-One of my goals for this year is to read ten books on employee engagement.
 In Patrick Lencioni’s book, The Truth About Employee Engagement, he writes about the three causes of job misery.

 One of them is anonymity—the sense that at work, you are unknown as a person.
 What a sad thing!
 Being unknown at work makes you feel invisible, uncared for, and generic.
 When you feel unknown, you become miserable and disengaged.
 That’s not the way to work.
 Since work affects your home life, that’s not the way to live either.